2009 Guinean protests: Background

 On 24 December 2008, about six hours after the death of Lansana Conté, a statement was read on state radio announcing a military coup d'état by Captain Moussa Dadis Camara on behalf of a group called the National Council for Democracy and Development (CNDD), which said that "the government and the institutions of the Republic have been dissolved."
 The statement also announced the suspension of the constitution "as well as political and union activity."
 According to Captain Camara, the coup was necessary because of Guinea's "deep despair" amidst rampant poverty and corruption, and he said that the existing institutions were "incapable of resolving the crises which have been confronting the country."
 Furthermore, Camara said that someone from the military would become president, while a civilian would be appointed as Prime Minister at the head of a new government that would be ethnically balanced.

-Initially when Camara took over power there was some support, the public being tired of Lansana Conté's 24-year-long authoritarian rule.
-Camara promised a smooth transition of the country to democracy and a presidential election in which he would not stand.
+Initially, when Camara took over power, there was some support, the public being tired of Lansana Conté's 24-year-long authoritarian rule.
+Camara promised a smooth country transition to democracy and a presidential election in which he would not stand.
 He gained much popularity by cracking down on drug dealers, including Ousmane Conté, son of the former president, and by making them admit wrongdoing on his television show.
 Later, Camara lost support because of his dictatorship-like rule and abusive behavior by him and his forces that indulged in violence, robberies and rapes.
 He himself humiliated several foreign ambassadors, politicians and leaders by telling them to "shut up or leave" from meetings.
-This had a negative impact on his image in public, and garnered him criticism for the erratic behavior.
+This hurt his public image and garnered criticism for his erratic behavior.